 In no event shall the Company be liable for:

-- Data Loss: Loss of data or information (except to the extent caused by Company's gross negligence or willful misconduct)
+• Data Loss: Loss of data or information (except to the extent caused by Company's gross negligence or wilful misconduct)

-- Client Actions: Damages resulting from Client's misuse, modification, or unauthorized changes to deliverables
+• Client Actions: Damages resulting from Client's misuse, modification, or unauthorised changes to deliverables

-- Force Majeure: Damages arising from Force Majeure events or circumstances beyond Company's reasonable control
+• Force Majeure: Damages arising from Force Majeure events or circumstances beyond Company's control

 These exclusions apply even if Company has been advised of the possibility of such damages and regardless of the legal theory upon which liability is based (contract, tort, negligence, strict liability, or otherwise).